cortezaproject/corteza/tests/README.md

-# Corteza Server integration and e2e tests
+# Corteza Server integration tests

-Main goal of these integration tests is to test entire system with the database and without any other external services.
+Main goal of these integration tests is to test entire system with the database and without any external services.

 What, how and why we test:

- - Handling input:
+ - Handling input

    How HTTP traffic is handled (standard HTTP requests, websocket communication), to ensure proper response on valid, invalid or harmful input.

- - Configuration:
+ - Configuration

    How system behaves under different settings to cover as much different configuration scenarios as possible.

- - Security:
+ - Security

    Are we handling access control and log events (audit log) properly?
    All services and data should be protected to prevent unwanted access and modifications.

- - Scenarios:
+ - Scenarios

    Are complex scenarios executed as designed (e.g. is password recovery email sent and can link from the email be used)